AjayKMehta/Dappery/README.md

 **[![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/AjayKMehta/Dappery)**

+## Introduction

+This repo started out as a fork to learn more about how to use MediatR.
+Over time, I have used this more as a playground to explore and test out new .NET tooling, functionality and set up CI pipelines using GitHub Actions.

 ## Run unit tests

 :bulb: You can add `--no-build` to first command if you already built code.